Manage Logging

 }

-The JSON message returned gives details of the operation being logged and the threshold time that will cause a timing message to be logged.
+The JSON message gives details about the operation being logged and the threshold time that causes a timing message to be logged.

 Setting the Threshold

-The mcctl command line interface is also used to set the thresholds for the memcahe operations:
+Use the mcctl command line interface to set thresholds for Memcached operations:

 Set logging threshold example